Why medical trunk stock is a risky blind spot

 Lack of item and charge capture on the EHR, leads to trunk stock being missed off billing and case reimbursement falling short.

-Trunk stock costs money – both in terms of it being a last-minute item and then,
+Trunk stock costs money – both in terms of it being a last-minute item and then, to add insult to injury, being absent from billing reconciliation.

 How to capture trunk stock in surgery